US Green Building Council LEED AP ND LEED AP Neighborhood Development Exam Practice Test

 Detailed Explanation:

-Further guidance can be found in the LEED v4 Neighborhood Development documentation provided by USGBC.
+Detailed guidelines and examples can be found in the LEED v4 Neighborhood Development documentation, which clarifies the requirements for infill sites.

 LEED Reference Guide for Neighborhood Development